March 7, 2022

 March 14, 2021

 There was an approximately 200 foot long by 10 foot wide fallen down stone wall that I could see from my seat at the kitchen table.

-Over the course of many years as I sipped my morning cappuccino, I thought about taking on the project of rebuilding it.
+Over the course of many years as I sipped my morning cappuccino, I thought about taking on the project of rebuilding the wall.
 I knew that it would be a daunting task, both due to the length of the wall and the enormous size of many of the stones, some of which were 200-300 lbs!

 One morning with a hint of September crispness in the air, without a lot of forethought,( because forethought can really slow you down), I started the process of dismantling the first section of the old wall, throwing a few hundred stones out of my way and into various piles.
 Stones with good right angles for the end of the wall over here, good flat building stones over there, rubble for the middle of the wall at the base of the tree, shim stones by the log and so on.
 It felt great to begin and lay those first end stones!
 When I am immersed in the process of wall building, I feel deeply peaceful.
 Handling all of the stones is great inspiration for my jewelry work!